The Cost of App Design and Determining Factors

 And this makes designing a native app dearer.

-In contrast, if you pick a hybrid app, the cost of designing is much less as you can launch a single app on both the platforms – Android and iOS.
+In contrast, if you pick a hybrid app, the cost of designing is much less, as you can launch a single app on Android and iOS.

 The process is more straightforward and thus faster, adding to the lower cost.

-The Team: how many you need, their level, type, and location
+The Team: how many do you need, their level, type, and location

-App designing is laborious work that needs calculation at each step, making it difficult for a single individual to handle it.
+App designing is laborious work requiring calculation at each step, making it difficult for a single individual to handle it.

 It requires a team of people with specific qualifications, understanding and experience to design an app that stands out from the rest.